 New Jersey women with moderately large breasts may be good candidates for a vertical breast reduction, or lollipop scar reduction.
 With this technique, the breasts are opened around the areola and the middle of the breasts.
 From this incision, excess breast tissue and skin are removed, and the areola and nipple are placed into a more natural looking position.

 If you’re a New Jersey woman who only needs a mild breast reduction surgery, Dr. Comizio may opt to use liposuction for your procedure.
-This option is especially good for younger women who have good skin elasticity.
+This option is especially good for women who have fatty breast tissue and good skin elasticity.

 Which Breast Reduction Technique is Right for Me?

 All New Jersey women are different, and there is no one-size-fits-all solution for breast reduction surgery.
 The truth is, which technique is right for you depends on your unique situation and anatomy, as well as your desired results including how much breast tissue you would like removed, whether or not you want your breasts reshaped and recontoured, and what you want your breasts to look like on your frame.